E. E. Smith: Retirement and late writing

-In his nonseries novels written after his professional retirement, Galaxy Primes, Subspace Explorers, and Subspace Encounter, E. E. Smith explores themes of telepathy and other mental abilities collectively called "psionics", and of the conflict between libertarian and socialistic/communistic influences in the colonization of other planets.
+In his novels written after his professional retirement, Galaxy Primes (working title: "The Girl With The Green Hair"), Subspace Explorers, and Subspace Encounter, E. E. Smith explores themes of telepathy and other mental abilities collectively called "psionics", and of the conflict between libertarian and socialistic/communistic influences in the colonization of other planets.
 Galaxy Primes was written after critics such as Groff Conklin and P. Schuyler Miller in the early '50s accused his fiction of being passé, and he made an attempt to do something more in line with the concepts about which Astounding editor John W. Campbell encouraged his writers to make stories.
 Despite this, it was rejected by Campbell, and it was eventually published by Amazing Stories in 1959.
-His late story "The Imperial Stars" (1964), featuring a troupe of circus performers involved in sabotage in a galactic empire, recaptured some of the atmosphere from his earlier works and was intended as the first in a new series, with outlines of later parts rumored to still exist.
-In fact, the Imperial Stars characters and concepts were continued by author Stephen Goldin as the "Family D'Alembert series".
-While the book covers indicate the series was written by Smith and Goldin together, Goldin only ever had Smith's original novella to expand upon.